 Assistance from the KS Department of Agriculture (KDA)

-Excerpt of email from Kerry Wefald, Agriculture Marketing Director – The Kansas Department of Agriculture is working diligently with state and Federal leaders to ensure our food and agriculture supply chains are operating at full capacity without distraction.
-At this time our meat and poultry processing, food safety and lodging and animal health program areas are working as essential to support Kansas agriculture and communities across the state.
+Excerpt of email from Kerry Wefald, Agriculture Marketing Director – The Kansas Department of Agriculture is working diligently with state and federal leaders to ensure our food and agriculture supply chains are operating at full capacity without distraction.
+At this time our meat and poultry processing, food safety and lodging, and animal health program areas are working as essential to support Kansas agriculture and communities across the state.
 Additionally, we have Division of Water staff on call should there be any need for emergency water permitting.
 Please know that Secretary Beam and our leadership team stand to assist should anyone experience disruption in the food/animal health chain supply due to Covid-19.
-This includes anything from supply and demand for ingredients and inputs to availability and transportation/distribution of food and feed (for both human and livestock) to supply and demand and everything in between.
+This includes anything from supply and demand for ingredients and inputs to availability and transportation/distribution of food and feed (for both humans and livestock) to supply and demand and everything in between.
 No questions are too large or small; simply call upon KDA should there be a need (or even before a need arises as a precaution).

 More info from KDA here: https://agriculture.ks.gov/